keycloakify/docs.keycloakify.dev/build-options/webpack-specific-options/README.md

 # Webpack specific options

-In this sub folder are listed the few build options that are only rellevent in Webpack project. &#x20;
+In this sub folder are listed the few build options that are only relevant in Webpack project. &#x20;

-Be aware, theses are not prefererences, they have to reflect your webpack configuration! &#x20;
+Be aware, theses are not preferences, they have to reflect your webpack configuration! &#x20;

 {% content-ref url="projectbuilddirpath.md" %}
 [projectbuilddirpath.md](projectbuilddirpath.md)